wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/create-measures-dax-power-bi/includes/8-lab.md

 ## Exercise 3: Publish the Power BI Desktop File

+	> [!NOTE]
+	> The following exercise will require you to login to Power BI service, you can use your existing account or create a trial account before starting this part of the lab."

 In this exercise, you will publish the Power BI Desktop file to Power BI.

 ### Task 1: Publish the file